Applications are now open for the Main Street Innovation Fund in Little Jamaica. Apply by May 22 or before the grant funding has been expended.

 The Main Street Innovation Fund is available to the following organizations:

-• Not-for-profit organizations including Business Associations and Registered Charities with strong local business involvement
+• Not-for-profit organizations including Business Associations and Registered Charities with strong local business involvement in the Little Jamaica community

-Please note: For profit businesses including sole proprietorships, partnerships and corporations are not eligible to apply.
+Please Note: For profit businesses including sole proprietorships, partnerships and corporations are not eligible to apply.

 Eligible Projects